Do I Need Therapy?

 If you feel severe distress at the thought of being around other people, particularly those you care about or whose presence you used to enjoy, it may be time to try talk therapy.
 You may try to avoid people who know you well out of fear that they will express concern or worry about you, and potentially lead you to confront something about yourself that you may have been avoiding (i.e., you have developed unhealthy coping mechanisms, your mood swings have taken a toll on your relationships, etc.).
 Talking to the therapist may help you start improving relationships and addressing the challenges at the root of your loved ones' concerns.

-Online therapy with a certified therapist
+Online counseling with a certified therapist

 A therapist can be an invaluable resource for anyone experiencing a life challenge or the symptoms of a mental health condition.
-You can find support for your situation from a trained, therapeutic professional whose understanding of human psychology and behavior can help you identify the solutions for your concerns.
-The right therapist can provide a judgement free space for you to work through your mental health concerns with self-awareness and help you identify the root causes of your symptoms.
-Many therapists are trained to address specific challenges and provide a judgment-free space to work through these emotional difficulties.
+You can find support for your situation in therapy from a trained, therapeutic professional whose understanding of human psychology and behavior can help you identify the solutions for your concerns.
+The right therapist can provide a judgement free therapy space for you to work through your mental health concerns with self-awareness and help you identify the root causes of your symptoms.
+Many therapists are trained to address specific challenges and provide a judgment-free therapy space to work through these emotional difficulties.
 For example, a marriage and family therapist might help couples working through stressful situations like divorce, while a clinical social worker might help people diagnosed with major psychiatric disorders work through their childhood trauma, depression, or other significant factors.

 However, if you are going through a turbulent time, it may feel stressful to go to therapy.
 Attending therapy in person can involve several factors that feel stressful, including complicated scheduling, lengthy commute times, and potentially high costs.

 If you hope to receive therapy in a more convenient way, you may want to consider online therapy through a platform such as BetterHelp.
 With online therapy, you can schedule sessions whenever you're available and meet with most therapists from anywhere you have a Wi-Fi connection.
-Online therapy also has many benefits including lower therapy cost, saving you money and time as you get the support you need.
+Online therapy also has many benefits including lower therapy cost, saving you money and time as you get the support you need via therapy.

 Getty